技能 人工智能 LLM成本优化与架构设计

 Medium Summarization, structured output, moderate reasoning Mid (Sonnet, GPT-4o)

-Complex Multi-step reasoning, code gen, long context Large (Opus, GPT-4o, o3)
+Complex Multi-step reasoning, code gen, long context Large (Opus, o3)

 Mode 2: Optimize Existing System